Joyride (Roxette song): Commercial performance

 The song became one of the duo's biggest hits and was one of the most successful singles of 1991.
 It was their first number one single in their home country and their first platinum-certified single there.
 It also topped the charts in numerous other territories, including Austria, the Netherlands, Norway, Spain and Switzerland.
 The song spent eight weeks at number one in Germany, where it was certified gold by the Bundesverband Musikindustrie for sales in excess of 250,000 copies.
 "Joyride" peaked at number four on the UK Singles Chart, their second-highest chart placing there—behind top three hit "It Must Have Been Love".

 The song spent three weeks atop the Australian Singles Chart, and was certified platinum by the Australian Recording Industry Association for shipments in excess of 70,000 units.
 It went on to remain one of the top ten-best selling singles of the year in that country.
 It was their fourth and last number one single on the US Billboard Hot 100 chart.
 It also topped the national RPM singles chart in Canada, where it was certified gold by Music Canada (formerly the Canadian Recording Industry Association) for shipments in excess of 50,000 units, and nominated for a Juno Award in 1992 for Best Selling Single by a Foreign Artist.

+Music video

+The music video for "Joyride" was directed by Doug Freel.
+It was made as a playful and spectacular video, where Fredriksson and Gessle, among other things, sat on a Ferrari while a driver laying down, being invisible to the camera took care of the gas and brake.
+To celebrate the 30th anniversary of the song reaching 1 on the US Billboard Hot 100 on 11 May 1991, the video was restored and premiered in 4K on YouTube in 2021.
+Gessle told about the restoring process, "Some so-called “green screen” scenes have been removed, because they were very difficult to recreate.
+Instead, we've found other goodies in the raw material.
+In the long run, however, we plan to restore the video completely – and perhaps also other Roxette videos – in 4K resolution."
+By February 2024, "Joyride" had generated more than 14 million views.

 In popular culture

 During the 1994 Stanley Cup playoffs, the song was used as the intro music of the Vancouver Canucks as they took to the ice before each game.

+The 2024 Roxette jukebox musical is titled Joyride the Musical.